Skip to Content

 Banff Ave on a summer’s day!

 Just over a 20-minute drive (24 km/15 miles) from Canmore is arguably the most popular tourist destination in Alberta, if not all of Canada – Banff.
-Nestled within the Canadian Rockies, it attracts thousands of visitors each year.
+Nestled within the Canadian Rockies, Banff attracts thousands of visitors each year.
 Stopping in Banff town on your drive from Canmore to Lake Louise is an absolute MUST, as there are tons of things to do in Banff in winter, spring, summer, or fall.

 The downtown area is very quaint, and there are many awesome options for places to eat, drink, and shop.
 With the mountains as the backdrop to Banff Ave, it’s a beautiful place to base yourself in Banff National Park.

-Many visitors stay here here for a ski holiday because you have great access to Sunshine and Norquay ski resorts – both are within a 15-minute drive of town.
+Many visitors stay here for a ski holiday because you have great access to Sunshine and Norquay ski resorts – both are within a 15-minute drive of town.
+Plus, when you’re done on the slopes, you can enjoy all Banff has to offer, including some apres-ski drinks at a couple of the breweries in Banff, including Banff Ave Brewing Co., the first brewery in town!

 Banff is more than just a ski town, though, and regardless of the season you visit, Banff town is an amazing place with plenty to do.
 Some of the best things to do in Banff include:

 • Ride the Banff Gondola up Sulphur Mountain – The Banff Gondola is possibly the singular most popular thing to do in Banff – and for a good reason!
 The views of the mountains and Banff town are out of this world from the top of the Banff Gondola (also known as the Sulphur Mountain Gondola).
 I rode the gondola during my first Christmas in Banff, and I loved it!
-At the top of the gondola, you’ll find a restaurant and cafe, a gift shop, lots of information on the area and wildlife, and my favorite, the boardwalk!
+At the top of the gondola, you’ll find a restaurant and café, a gift shop, lots of information on the area and wildlife, and my favorite, the boardwalk!

 • Check out the Bow Falls Lookout – The Bow River is a stunning river running through Banff’s heart.
 Turquoise in color, it’s nothing short of picture-perfect.
-A short 1.5 km (1 mile) scenic walk from Banff town (or drive), you’ll come to the Bow Falls viewpoint on the river’s edge.
+A short 1.5 km (1 mile) scenic walk from Banff town (or drive), you’ll come to the Bow Falls Viewpoint on the river’s edge.
 Here, not only will you see the river but also the Bow River Waterfall!

 Where to stay in Banff town: